getting lost

 and rather than draining the life

-out of you, these journeys made you
+out of you, these journeys have made

 fascinating, tragic, really,